Sebaldus: Veneration

 Despite the obscure origins and insecure historicity of the saint himself, the cult of Sebaldus has been long associated with Nuremberg, fostered by the city itself, which became a place of pilgrimage.
 The earliest existence of his cult can be dated to the late eleventh century, with a passing reference under the year 1072 in the chronicle of Lambert of Hersfeld. in 1255, he became the co-patron, with Saint Peter, of the newly rebuilt parochial church, where his tomb was venerated.

-The feast day of St Sebaldus as August 19 appeared in a calendar of Olmütz of 1131–1137, and many children born in that city bore the saint's name.
+The feast day of St Sebaldus as August 19 appeared in a calendar of Olomouc of 1131–1137, and many children born in that city bore the saint's name.
 The relics of the saint were translated in 1397 to the new choir of the church of Saint Sebaldus, and every year his relics were carried in procession.
 The kings and emperors of Germany, when in Nuremberg, customarily prayed before his reliquary.

 On March 26, 1425, he was formally canonized by Pope Martin V, following a request by the Council of Nuremberg.
 In 1429, florins from Nuremberg began to bear his image.
 A Latin Vita Sancti Sebaldi ('Life of St. Sebaldus') was written about 1480 by Sigmund Meisterlin, a peripatetic Benedictine monk who spent some time at Augsburg.

 In 1508–1519, Peter Vischer the Elder and his sons fabricated the celebrated Late Gothic bronze tomb in the Church of St. Sebaldus, considered a masterpiece of the German Renaissance.
 The cult survived the Reformation.
 In Italy, where he is venerated as San Sinibaldo, an altar was dedicated to him in the Venetian church of San Bartolomeo sul Rialto.
 In the same church, in 1507, Sebastiano del Piombo painted a representation of Sebald.